elenadepetrillo/RECON-globally-reconciled-moisture-flows/README.md

 This repository provides a usage tutorial for the **RECON dataset**, a global atmospheric moisture connections NetCDF dataset.
 The RECON dataset is a post-processed version of the Lagrangian (forward trajectory-based) tracking model **UTrack** dataset (DOI UTrack dataset: [10.1594/PANGAEA.912710](https://doi.pangaea.de/10.1594/PANGAEA.912710), DOI UTrack support paper: [10.5194/essd-12-3177-2020](https://doi.org/10.5194/essd-12-3177-2020)).

-The RECON dataset is available at () along with a data download and treatment guide.
-This repository provides basic Python scripts to retrieve moisture flow volumes from sources of evaporation to targets of precipitation.

 ---

 ## Data Overview

 The **RECON dataset** provides moisture flow volumes, in cubic meters, from evaporation sources to precipitation targets and vice versa.
 It offers global coverage at a resolution of 0.5° for an average year based on the period **2008–2017**.
+The RECON dataset is available at [10.5281/zenodo.14191920](https://doi.org/10.5281/zenodo.14191920) in a compressed .7z format, along with a data download and treatment guide.
+Instead, this repository provides basic Python scripts to retrieve moisture flow volumes from sources of evaporation to targets of precipitation.

 ---